satishsverma/dockerSDK_telegeram_python/README.md

 # Docker SDK Telegram Bot

 This project implements a Telegram bot that interacts with Docker containers using the Docker SDK for Python.
-The bot allows users to start specific containers, list containers, run test containers, and stop containers through Telegram commands.
+The bot allows users to start specific containers, list containers, run containers, get container logs, and stop containers through Telegram commands.

 ## Features

 - Start a specific Docker container
 - List all Docker containers
+- Logs a specific Docker container
 - Stop a specific Docker container
 - Stop all Docker containers
 - Rate limiting to prevent command spam